There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Another expense to consider if you rent your home is that you may have to pay extra for a pet deposit.

-I still find myself googling things like 2019 best puppy food to make sure I’m giving them the best quality food I can.
+I still find myself googling things like best puppy food to make sure I’m giving them the best quality food I can.
 You’ll also need to consider if pet insurance is necessary, and which company you should go with.
+I’ve put together some ways to save money on pet expenses here!

 You’ll also inevitably end up making worrying trips to the vet when they’re under the weather.
 Plus, there’s always some worry about if you’re doing a good job raising them to be happy, healthy, well-adjusted dogs.